apiel/zicBox/NOTE.md

 ## zicHost

-- TODO need to be able to increment exponentially... (e.g. density delay)

 - TODO Sequencer Polyend play style

 - TODO modulation that would be a mix of envelop and lfo: